Kirkoswald Church (in ruins)

 Ayrshire

 What's left of the ruined church in Kirkoswald.
-This from the north with the main road through the village (the A77) on the left.
+This from the north with the main road

 The church was founded here in 634AD by (later) Saint Oswald to celebrate victory in battle.
-In the larger unroofed section you can see the font taken from Crossraguel Abbey at which it is aid Robert Bruce (later King of Scotland) was christened.
+In the larger unroofed section you can see the font taken from Crossraguel Abbey at which it is said Robert Bruce (later King of Scotland) was christened.
 He was born at Turnberry Castle, a few miles to the south-west.

 Across the road is a popular hotel and the village has many links to Robert Burns.
-He went to school here and many of his family and subjects of his poems are buried in the churchyard.
+He went to

 The graves are marked.